Spread the love

 Studies:

-Collagen & Joint Health: A study published in the journal “Current Medical Research and Opinion” in 2017 examined the effects of collagen supplementation on joint pain in athletes.
-The study found that collagen supplementation may help reduce joint pain and improve joint function, which indirectly suggests that bone broth, a natural source of collagen, could potentially offer similar benefits.
+Collagen & Joint Health: A study from 2017, published in the journal “Current Medical Research and Opinion,” explored collagen supplementation’s impact on joint pain among athletes.
+Results suggested that collagen supplementation could potentially alleviate joint pain and enhance joint function.
+This implies that bone broth, rich in collagen, might offer similar benefits.

-Autophagy: A review published in the journal “Nature Cell Biology” in 2017 discussed the role of autophagy in health and disease and how fasting can stimulate this process.
-While this study doesn’t specifically mention bone broth fasting, it suggests that fasting, in combination with a nutrient-rich diet like bone broth, may have health benefits through autophagy.
+Autophagy: In a 2017 review published in “Nature Cell Biology,” the role of autophagy in health and disease was examined, particularly how fasting can trigger this process.
+Although not directly related to bone broth fasting, the study hints that fasting, combined with a nutrient-dense diet like bone broth, might yield health advantages through autophagy.

 Leave a Reply